-The Mount Holyoke College Restoration Ecology Program, founded in 2012, offers a one-of-a-kind experience for undergraduate women to engage with the growing field of restoration ecology.
+A one-of-a-kind experience for undergraduates to engage with the growing field of restoration ecology.
 We are uniting students, faculty, staff, and community members to take the lead in reversing ecosystem degradation by advancing the science, practice, and social dimensions of restoration.
-Please see the Restoration Ecology website for more details.

 The Mount Holyoke Restoration Ecology Program is a unique academic program that provides a foundational education in the diverse and interconnected disciplines composing ecological restoration.
 This program enriches the curriculum of students from a diversity of majors and provides formal training for students who wish to pursue a career in restoration ecology and related fields.
 Students participating in the program contribute to the science and practice of ecosystem restoration in two fundamental ways:

 - by helping to design real-world restoration projects with real-world consequences; and